ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ```

 `:wq`, enjoy.
-I don’t bother with better commit messages for now,
+I don't bother with better commit messages for now,
-it’s good enough to just keep the commit count at bay
+it's good enough to just keep the commit count at bay
 and get rid of some failed experiments I made on the way.
 Plus, reviewing the commit messages reminds me what the hell did I do yesterday.

-Also, I’m happy to avoid having to resolve any rebase conflicts this time.
+Also, I'm happy to avoid having to resolve any rebase conflicts this time.
-That’s usually the case if you rebase and prune commits often.
+That's usually the case if you rebase and prune commits often.
-However, if you neglect this care for too long then you’re bound to encounter conflicts.
+However, if you neglect this care for too long then you're bound to encounter conflicts.

 So I start my next coding session with [this tree](https://github.com/ilammy/FreeRDP/commits/1cac1cf5a6f6c9c1f8e256826660fa78332b30c7)
 which contains only four commits.